Vaccine May Be Effective in Relapsed Glioma

 Researchers from Germany recently conducted a clinical trial to evaluate a vaccine utilizing a mixture of patients’ immune cells and components of their cancer cells following surgery in recurrent glioma.
 This trial included 12 patients; only 6 of them were able to have their cancer completely surgically removed (complete resection).
 Vaccines were given at weeks 1 and 3 following surgery, and later every 4 weeks, for an overall average of 5 vaccinations per patient.
 In the 6 patients who were not able to have their cancer completely removed, one patient had a partial disappearance of cancer following the vaccine and one patient achieved disease stabilization.
 Of the 6 patients who had a complete resection, 2 of these patients (33%) still have no evidence of cancer at approximately 3 years following treatment.
 The vaccines were well tolerated, with generally mild side effects.

 The researchers concluded that patients with recurrent glioma who are able to have a complete resection appear to benefit from vaccines comprised of immune cells and components of the cancer with minimal side effects.
 Future clinical trials will further evaluate this treatment approach, including the use of vaccine therapy earlier in the course of the disease.
 Patients with recurrent glioma may wish to speak with their physician about the risks and benefits of participating in a clinical trial further evaluating vaccine therapy or other promising therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov) and www.cancerconsultants.com.
-Personalized clinical trial searches are also performed on behalf of patients at cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov).

 Reference: Rutkowski S, De Vleeschouwer S, Kaempgen E, et al. Surgery and adjuvant dendritic cell-based tumour vaccination for patients with relapsed malignant glioma, a feasibility study.
 British Journal of Cancer.
 2004;91: 1656-1662.